 When it comes to the connection, the P2415Q packs four USB 3.0 ports apart from the standard HDMI and DisplayPort.

-The Dell P2415Q has seen pretty much great reviews.
-If we talk numbers it has 4-stars out of 5 on Amazon, with users speaking highly of its screen quality and brightness.
-And yes, it's VESA mount compatible.
+The Dell P2415Q has seen pretty much great reviews and quite a few users have spoken highly of its screen quality and brightness.
+And yes, it’s VESA mount compatible.